-The Church of Togetherness of Pesterzsébet/Budapest
+The Church of Togetherness of Pesterzsébet, Budapest

-The Pesterzsébet’s Church of Togetherness was consecrated on September 26, 2021.
-After Balog Zoltán bishop’s sermon at the church consecration, Viktor Orbán prime minister also greeted the congregation.
+As a result of broad social cooperation, construction began in 2019.
+The Church of Togetherness in Pesterzsébet was consecrated on September 26, 2021.
+After the sermon by Bishop Zoltán Balog at the consecration ceremony, Prime Minister Viktor Orbán also greeted the congregation.

 2015